walkabilly/HKR_6000/assignments/assignment4/stats_assignment_4.Rmd

 ## General Instructions

-For each dataset, analyze the data with the appropriate t-test to answer your research question.
+For each dataset, analyze the data with the appropriate statistical test to answer your research question.
 Your report should include the following headings.

 1. Research Question
 2. Research Design and Variables